 Gallatin supported First Amendment freedoms in states, new territories

 Gallatin was among the Republicans who opposed the adoption of the Alien and Sedition Acts of 1798, the latter of which abridged freedom of speech and press.
 His skill at party organization helped Jefferson win the presidency, and in 1801 Jefferson appointed Gallatin to head the Treasury.

 Gallatin supported westward expansion and, pacific by nature, strongly encouraged the Louisiana Purchase as a means of avoiding war.
 He insisted that trial by jury, freedom of religion, and freedom of the press be established in the newly acquired territory.

-Gallatin spent 12 years at Treasury, a record that has yet to be surpassed.
+Gallatin spent 12 years as Secretary of the Treasury, a record that has yet to be surpassed.
 He concerned himself chiefly with balancing the budget and reducing the national debt.

 After Gallatin left the cabinet, President James Madison sent him to Russia, in 1813, to discuss the czar’s offer to mediate a settlement of the War of 1812.
 In 1814 he helped draft a peace treaty as a member of the U.S. Peace Commission at Ghent.
 Gallatin then served as U.S. envoy to France from 1816 to 1823 and to Great Britain from 1826 to 1827.
 He concluded his public service as president of the New York branch of the second Bank of the United States from 1831 to 1839.

 Gallatin continued to show concern for individual liberties